Melissa Lineberger, Director

 Adam brings practical experience with law and policy work in the public safety sector to the Center of Excellence.
 He is especially interested in the effects of policy and regulations on the crucial mission of wildland firefighters and, in particular, how those policies affect decision-making by incident commanders.

-In his spare time, Adam enjoys spending time skiing and hiking with his wife and kids, exploring the Western Slope, and reading.
+In his spare time, Adam enjoys spending time skiing and hiking with his kids, exploring the Western Slope, and reading.

 Dave Toelle, Aerial Firefighting Expert

 Dave’s career in wildland fire began in 1976 and he has primarily worked in U.S. Bureau of Land Management (BLM) and U.S. Forest Service (USFS) wildland fire programs since then.
 His past assignments include time spent from 1976–1977 as a helitack crew-member with the USFS on the Burns Fire Zone in the Malheur and Ochoco National Forests in Eastern Oregon and as a helitack foreman with the BLM Burns District from 1978–1980.